Yonatan Stern: Career

-After leaving the army in 1981, Stern went on to co-found his first company - Rosh Intelligent Systems, where he was CEO.
-The company provided software maintenance and artificial intelligence diagnostic solutions, and was one of the first venture backed companies in Israel.
+Throughout Stern has founded numerous companies.
+His served as the CEO for his first company, Rosh Intelligent Systems, a company providing software maintenance and diagnostic solutions.
+Dan Tolkovsky was one of the first investors in the company.
 Stern moved to Boston in 1989 to manage the Rosh headquarters there.
 Rosh (later renamed ServiceSoft) was sold to Broadbase Software in 2002.

-Stern left Rosh in 1993 to found Corex Technologies Inc (later renamed to CardScan).
-He served as its CEO until 2006.
-The company sold business card scanners, and was, according to the NPD group, the best-selling card scanning solution in the early 2000s.
+Stern left Rosh in 1993 to found Corex Technologies Inc. (later renamed to CardScan), a company selling business card scanners.
+He served the role of CEO until 2006 when it was acquired by Dymo.

-In 2004, Stern returned to Israel after 15 years with his wife and three daughters, but continued to manage his companies in Boston through frequent travel.

-In 2000, he created a new company called Eliyon Technologies.
-It received investment from Venrock, and later the company changed its name to Zoom Information Inc. ZoomInfo is a go-to-market solution provider, selling business intelligence data on millions of businesses and business contacts.
+In 2000, he founded Eliyon Technologies.
+It received investment from Venrock, and later the company changed its name to Zoom Information Inc. ZoomInfo is a data broker, and the company collects and sells personal data, both public and private, through various means of data and web scraping.
 Stern was the founder, CEO and Chief Scientist at ZoomInfo, and has six patents issued in his name.
 He developed most of the core technology that still runs the company.
-In 2017 the company was sold to Great Hill Partners, a private equity firm for $240 million dollars, with Stern staying on as CEO until July 2018, and remained on the company's board.
-Six months after leaving the CEO position, the company was sold to DiscoverOrg for $785 million dollars, who later adopted the ZoomInfo name and brand for the combined company.
+In 2017 the company was sold to Great Hill Partners, a private equity firm for $240 million, with Stern staying on as CEO until July 2018, and remaining on the company's board.
+Six months after leaving the CEO position, the company was sold to DiscoverOrg for $785 million, who later adopted the ZoomInfo name and brand for the combined company.
+As of 2026, ZoomInfo is the subject of numerous complaints and multiple lawsuits for illegally collecting and selling personal data without consent, misleading investors and artificially inflating its stock price.
+Zoominfo is accused of "omitting truthful information about the company’s customer base, its subscription renewal practices, and other issues from SEC filings and related material" in the latter lawsuit.

-In 2008 Stern was a co-founder of Bizo which was a spin-off from ZoomInfo.
+In 2008, Stern was a co-founder of Bizo, a spin-off from ZoomInfo.
 The company provided business demographic data for online publishers.
-Bizo was acquired by LinkedIn in 2014 for $175M dollars.
+Bizo was acquired by LinkedIn in 2014 for $175 million.

-In 2019 Stern co-founded two companies - AltNext and Opster.
-AltNext is a live-streaming marketing platform for the Esports industry.
-Opster is an ElasticSearch monitoring and performance enhancement tool set.
+After leaving ZoomInfo in 2018, Stern went on to found SmartUp Academy, a program dedicated to teaching entrepreneurs how to build profitable companies.
+The Academy hosts lectures and workshops for entrepreneurs, CEOs and founders.
+The company also serves as a cofounder for many of the companies that it works with, focusing on growth and scale, and investing in them.
+Since 2020 Stern has invested in over a dozen companies, including Opster, which was sold to Elastic in 2023.

 Awards and recognition

 In 1980 Stern was awarded the Israel Defense Prize.

 Stern was nominated for the Ernst & Young's Young Entrepreneur of the Year award three times, in 1998, 1999 and 2001.

+In 2025 Stern gave a Tedx Talk at the Technion focusing on how to build a thriving company.